-The study team will develop a final draft report that describes project activities, summarizes findings, identifies key issues, and makes specific recommendations for middle mile network deployment and strategies to better meet the broadband service needs of anchor institutions in the Northwest and South Central RACECs and the City of Immokalee.
-Key FRBA staff will provide input for the report, and a member of the study team will be available to make an oral presentation to the FRBA.
-Key activities and a tentative time line for Task 4 are
+The study team will develop a final draft report that describes project activities, summarizes findings, identifies key issues, and makes specific recommendations for middle mile network deployment and strategies to better meet the broadband service needs of anchor institutions in the North Central RACEC and Wakulla County.
+Key NFBA staff will provide input for the report, and a member of the study team will be available to make an oral presentation to the NFBA Board of Directors.
+Key activities and a tentative time line for Task 4 are delineated in Table 3.
+Note that this timeline has been updated to reflect the extension of Task 2 to April 30, 2011 and the extension of Task 3 to October 31, 2011, so Task 4 now begins November 1, 2011 and ends December 31, 2011.
+The timeline may be modified depending on the completion of Task 3 activities.